comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 executing commands on the Bash terminal (sometimes referred to as the "command line").
 For example you use the terminal to work with the revision control system.
-If you're not familiar with the Linux terminal, then a brief guide `is available here
+If you're not familiar with the Linux terminal, then you can read this `brief guide to the terminal
 <http://www.tuxarena.com/static/intro_linux_cli.php>`_.
 That guide
 focusses on the Bash shell, which is the one we will use.